RoopamTaneja/IMG-Dart-Assign_Roopam_n_Divij/OopsThatDart.md

 Feel free to contact in case of any doubts :)

+`Inspiration of the question: https://github.com/Rapptz/discord.py`

 Q) By now you must have tried doing something on the terminal.
 Maybe it was a `cd` or `git commit -m "msg"`.
 Ever wondered how to create these wonderful applications (yes they're!)?
 Now the time is to act upon as the task for the assignment, you guessed it, is to create a Command Line Interface Application.
-Application on what?
+Appication on what?
 You've used discord haven't you?
 What would be like if you have to type in something specific to send a message?

 ### Make a class based CLI application for Discord.

 This features are compulsory to have in your solution:

 - **Register a User:**
-Register(signup) a user with their username, if user is already registered, print `failure`.
+Register(signup) a user with their username.
+If user is already registered, print `failure`.
 _Input example_: `register 2 user1 user2`
 _Expected output_: `success`